MURDERGUTS/MURDERGUTS/README.md

 call me Rufus!
-im always alone because I do not have any friends, I only have a single friend irl ^^"...
+my game crashes/glitches occasionally pt pls fix your game. thats why i randomly leave im sorry people who c+h me 😭

 - Is inspiration okay?
-Ask me personally. my style is definitely not consistent and i got so much shading styles, as i am experimenting!!! the way i shade depends on the character thats why it changes-_- i dont know how to tint, as i am mobile. i just go with whatever color suits best, i dont have any sense of knowledge on color theory as well sobs... pls dont ask for tips (I REALLY DONT KNOW WHAT TO SAY IM SORRY!!) but I'll do give advice if asked nicely, just pick a shading style you have seen from me. you can ask for advice in my ata or pt!
+Ask me personally. my style is definitely not consistent and i got so much shading styles, as i am experimenting (a lot)!!! the way i shade depends on the character thats why it changes. i dont know how to tint, as i am mobile. i just go with whatever color suits best, i dont have any sense of knowledge on color theory as well sobs... pls dont ask for tips (I REALLY DONT KNOW WHAT TO SAY IM SORRY!!) but I'll do give advice if asked nicely, just pick a shading style you have seen from me. you can ask for advice in my ata or pt!
-- if you c+h with me, please note, I will go offline due to the fact I might be taking a nap or doing something!

-• i LOVE roblox myths and slasher movies!!
+• i LOVE roblox myths (i do not support some of them. my personal favorite is dr mosen) and slasher movies!!